Sander-ONeil/BISG/README.md

 or just download everything and run use_census_data.py

-other python files are used to download the datasets and clean the data
+download_and_clean_data.py used to download the datasets and clean the data